UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 # Overview
 This proposal is for adding the following price identifiers to be supported:

- * AAVE/USD, USD/AAVE
+ * AAVEUSD, USDAAVE
- * LINK/USD, USD/LINK
+ * LINKUSD, USDLINK
- * SNX/USD, USD/SNX
+ * SNXUSD, USDSNX
- * UMA/USD, USD/UMA
+ * UMAUSD, USDUMA
- * UNI/USD, USD/UNI
+ * UNIUSD, USDUNI

 # Motivation